MartinThoma/MartinThoma.github.io/_posts/2014-05-10-discussions-with-friends.md

 I hear this so often in political debates by amateurs who have read something about discussions.
-By agreeing you make it easier for your discussion partner to agree you (he can't disagree when you agree you, can he?), but it should be a honest way to agree.
+By agreeing you make it easier for your discussion partner to agree with you (he can't disagree when you agree with him, can he?), but it should be a honest way to agree.
 It's a very bad step to fake agreement.

 ## Group dynamics